kasparsj/videoXTime/README.md

 As an example see this experimental video: https://vimeo.com/316148251

-Here is an explanatory video about the effect in russion: https://www.youtube.com/watch?v=n4tbdFD18vs
+An explanation about the video effect in russian: https://www.youtube.com/watch?v=n4tbdFD18vs

 Download macOS and Windows x64 binaries from releases.